 Modules

-Servlet Class- SocialmediamapperServlet

-App Engine Java applications use the Java Servlet API to interact with the web server.
-An HTTP servlet is an application class that can process and respond to web requests.
-The servlet class will display the webpage to the user, accept their input and display the results.

-Internal Functions: doGet- extends HttpServlet, takes as arguments the HttpServletRequest and the HttpServletResponse to return.

 Java Server Pages (JSP)

-While we could output the HTML for our user interface directly from the Java servlet code, this would be difficult to maintain as the HTML gets complicated.
+While we could output the HTML for our user interface directly from the Java servlet code, this would be difficult to maintain, as the HTML gets complicated.
 It's better to use a template system, with the user interface designed and implemented in separate files with placeholders and logic to insert data provided by the application.
 We'll use JavaServer Pages (JSPs) to implement the user interface for the social media mapper.
 JSPs are part of the servlet standard.
-App Engine compiles JSP files in the application's WAR automatically, and maps them to URL paths.
+Apache Tomcat compiles JSP files in the application's WAR automatically, as configured in the web.xml file and maps them to URL paths.

+The JSP file uses forms for the input components.
+Javascript is used for processing events.
+For example, when the body of the page loads, a call is made to the function initMap() to display the blank google map.
+Also, when the seach button is clicked, or enter is pressed while the search text box is being edited, the function ajaxLoadMap() is called.
+Ajax techniques are used to submit the search criteria to the Java servlet, specifying the handleMapResponse() function is to be called when the response is received.
+This allows for a single page to be used for both the search and results.
+The javascript library JQuery is used for displaying a mask over the page while the search is being performed.
+This prevents the user from accessing the controls and also shows that “something is happening”.
+When the results are returned the mask is hidden and the user can once again interact with the page.
+JQuery also provides a notation for easily reference div components of the DOM.

 Servlet Class- QueryServlet

 The application will need a web form so the user can post their search term and a way to process that form.
 The HTML of the form will go into the JSP.
-The destination of the form will be a new URL, /query, to be handled by a new servlet class, QueryServlet.
-QueryServlet will process the form, and then redirect the user's browser back to /socialmediamapper.jsp.
+The destination of the form will be a new URL, /query, to be handled by a servlet class, QueryServlet.
+QueryServlet will process the form, and then send the response to the response handling function of the JSP in the user's browser.

 The QueryServlet will perform the main processing of the application.
 It takes the user input and generates the queries to the 3rd party services, processes the results and generates the map output to be returned to the user.